- President Barack Obama’s administration’s official lifting of the HIV travel ban to the USA is finally implemented.

 - We launch It Starts with Me, a new two-year HIV prevention campaign in England.

-- A new ‘Fits Me’ condom tool is introduced for black Africans and men who have sex with men (MSM).
+- A new ‘Fits Me’ condom tool is introduced to help people find the best condom for them.

 - Our first HIV home sampling kits pilot in England.